stclib/STC/docs/ccommon_api.md

 # STC [ccommon](../stc/ccommon.h): Common definitions and handy macros

-The following handy macros are completely safe to use, i.e. they have no side-effects.
+The following handy macros are safe to use, i.e. have no side-effects.

 ### c_init, c_emplace_items
 **c_init** declares and initializes any container with an array of elements. **c_emplace_items** adds elements to any existing container: